 Each view provides a distinct representation of the same underlying set of GDC data and metadata.
 Previously, the GDC also provided access to certain unharmonized data files generated by GDC-hosted projects, which could be found in the GDC Legacy Archive.

 The Projects, Exploration, Analysis and Repository pages can be accessed from the GDC Data Portal front page and from the toolbar (see below).
 The annotations view is accessible from Repository view.

 The toolbar available at the top of all pages in the GDC Data Portal provides convenient navigation links and access to authentication and quick search.

 The left portion of this toolbar provides access to the Home Page, Projects Page, Exploration Page, Analysis Page, and a link to Repository Page:

-The GDC Apps menu provides links to all resources provided by the GDC, including the GDC Legacy Archive.
+The GDC Apps menu provides links to all resources provided by the GDC.

 Tabular listings are the primary method of representing available data in the GDC Data Portal.
 Tables are available in all views and in the file cart.
 Users can customize each table by specifying columns, size, and sorting.